bateller/martinfitzpatrick.name/content/books/create-simple-gui-applications-the-book.md

 *Create Simple GUI Applications* will show you how to use Python and Qt to do just that.

-This new ebook was written to accompany [the video tutorial course on Udemy](http://martinfitzpatrick.name/article/create-simple-gui-applications-with-python-and-qt/). and adds background and detail to the lectures, with more examples and reference documentation.
+This ebook was written to accompany [the video tutorial course on Udemy](http://martinfitzpatrick.name/article/create-simple-gui-applications-with-python-and-qt/), adding background and detail to the lectures, with more examples and reference documentation.
+However, it stands perfectly well alone as a solid introduction to programming Python GUI applications using the PyQt framework.
-It gives you the important basics that you need to get quickly start building functional applications with the PyQt framework.
+The first chapter covers all that you need to quickly start building functional applications.

 This is my first ebook, and first time publishing on the Leanpub platform - which is designed for *in progress* publishing.
-The book will continue to be extended with more material, which will be available free to everyone who has previously bought the book.
+The book will continue to be extended with more material as the course expands, and these updates will remain free to everyone who has previously bought the book.

 A web version of the book is [available to read online for free](https://leanpub.com/create-simple-gui-applications/read).